digital-work-lab/literature-review-seminar/04-tools.md

 # Platforms: CoLRev and open synthesis

-- An open platform supporting all steps (see table below)
+- An open platform supporting all steps (see table below and [demo](https://colrev.readthedocs.io/en/latest/) in the documentation)
 - Based on Git for data versioning and collaboration
 - Extensible, offering different packages, e.g., packages for different types of reviews (not just "systematic reviews")